Development of proprietary medicines

 Pipeline

-Discovery Lead optimisation Tox Phase I
+Discovery Lead optimisation IND - enabling studies Phase I

 Innovation Department Labs & Teams